MubaiHua/Excel-Interface-Fuseki/backend/README.md

     CODE_ENV=dev
     python backend\manage.py runserver localhost:8000
     ```
+Since the database is not yet configured, running the `runserver` command will raise an error, please try it again after you finish part 3 and part 4
 ### 3) Set up Postgres Database
 - The database (PostgreSQL, MongoDB) is handled using docker containers.
 In order to start only database run:
     ```shell